Estimated reading time: 6 minutes

 The blue area is Europe.
-(Yes, even though the UK is hellbent on leaving the EU — the European Union — it will still be part of the continent of Europe.)
+(Yes, even though the UK foolishly left the EU — the European Union — it is still part of the continent of Europe.)

-Amsterdam sits in the south of the province of North Holland:
+Amsterdam sits in the southern point of the province of North Holland (Noord Holland):

 Amsterdam on Google Maps